-How have we accomplished this?
-There are a variety of answers, but here are some of the big reasons: We have kept our regulatory environment business-friendly.
+How has Utah grown such a strong economy?
+There are a variety of answers.
+We have kept our regulatory environment business-friendly.
 We have kept our tax rates as low as possible.
 We have maintained a high quality of life, which provides a competitive advantage.
-We have enjoyed a young, well-educated workforce.
+We have a young, well-educated workforce.
 And we have been willing to embrace people who may not look or talk

-As we add another 2.5 million people by 2050, will our economy remain strong so that we and our children and grandchildren will have jobs?
+• As we add another 2.5 million people by 2050, will our economy remain strong so that we and our children and grandchildren will have jobs?